 The Ursus Snowpark at the top of the Passo Groste lift, is immaculately sculpted and well maintained, but expert skiers and snowboarders will perhaps find the limited accessible off-piste terrain slightly frustrating.
 However, the nearby ski resort of Passo del Tonale, accessible on the same Superskirama liftpass, boasts lifts that will carry you up to 3,000 metres and some of the best ski touring terrain in the Dolomites if you need to scratch that freeride itch.

-But our favourite thing to do in Madonna is simply cruise around the uncrowded pistes taking in the scenery.
+Our favourite thing to do in Madonna, however, is simply cruise around the uncrowded pistes taking in the scenery.
 The towering red rock spires of the Dolomiti di Brenta are some of the most picturesque mountains you'll see anywhere on the planet.
 This, combined with the plethora of brilliant slopeside restaurants, makes this one of the best ski resorts in Italy for family holidays.

 Down in town, the culinary excellence continues, and while the prices aren't astronomical, especially when compared to France, wealthy Italian stereotypes abound - expect to see plenty of women in fur coats and Gucci sunglasses, carrying tiny dogs whose attire is scarcely less expensive than their own.